spuddy619/twit_rep_mangement/README.md

 # twit_rep_mangement
 Exploring the data of reputation management with a focus on social media
+- By looking at the tweets concerning a movie, can we determine any tells that may indicate that the discourse is a product of sincere viewer engagement or the product a company's reputation management team.

 #### Points of Interest (Construction Asset):
 - https://marketing.twitter.com/en/insights/promoting-movies-on-twitter-boosts-key-metrics